celo-org/docs/blog/04-19-2023-how-to-build-a-computer-retail-store-using-celo-composer/how-to-build-a-computer-retail-store-using-celo-composer.md

 ---
-title: How to build a computer retail store using celo composer.
+title: How to build a computer retail store using celo composer
 description: In this tutorial, you will learn how to how to build a computer retail store using celo composer.
 authors:
   - name: ✍️ Dennis Kimathi